Sleep Apps – Research & Reviews

 Furthermore, the research team looked at apps that had components that were shown to benefit people who were looking to improve the duration, regularity, and quality of sleep.
 For instance, they looked for apps that had reminder messages that helped users reach their goals.
 They also looked for those that offered positive reinforcement techniques on social media.
 They gathered information on whether the app provided user education about sleep habits and how they interfered with or enhanced restful, quality sleep.
 Design and functionality were considerations as well.

 Researchers are generally more inclined to pay attention to the accuracy of sleep apps with regards to tracking sleep patterns; however, Grigsby-Toussaint and the rest of her team wanted more.
-They wanted to find out if any of the apps were helping users improve their sleep habits.
+They wanted to find out if any of the sleep apps were helping users improve their sleep habits.

 It is important to determine these factors from a population health standpoint so that they can recommend better ways to design sleep apps so that they offer the most benefit.
 Additionally, the team wanted to determine ways the apps could increase engagement and help users get to the point where they are ready to make positive changes to their sleep habits.